UK HOTEL SOLAR SPECIALISTS

 We work across the full UK hotel estate.
 From independently-owned boutique hotels to 220-room branded chain properties on managed or franchise contracts.
 Specialist sub-vertical capability across country house and golf resort hotels (Listed Building Consent expertise, stable-block and ground-mount design, wedding-business sustainability narrative), conference and convention hotels (AV and UPS coordination, corporate-event client sustainability scoring), B&Bs and inns (domestic vs commercial MCS scheme rules, simple owner-decision making), and hostels and budget accommodation (urban planning, YHA/HI programme alignment).

 Group operators — IHG, Hilton, Marriott, Accor, Whitbread, Best Western, Macdonald, and equivalents — benefit from portfolio-level procurement: standardised technical specification, brand-approved panel and inverter shortlists, bulk pricing (typically 15–25% below single-site list), coordinated G99 applications across multiple DNOs, and unified Scope 2 reduction reporting at group level.
 Programmes of 8–18 sites in 9–14 months are typical for committed groups.
-We've structured rollouts of this scale that materially improved group-level LightStay / MyEnergy / IHG Green Engage scoring and supported successful TCFD-aligned investor disclosures.
+Rollouts of this scale, done well, materially improve group-level LightStay / MyEnergy / IHG Green Engage scoring and support TCFD-aligned investor disclosures.

 The honest no

 When we say no, we'll tell you what would change the answer — often a battery storage retrofit, a kitchen electrification project, or simply a different financing structure.
+Where the roof is the blocker — aged, shaded, or listed — a solar carport over the car park is frequently the roofless alternative, generating power and feeding EV charging without touching the building.
 The 7-working-day desk feasibility is free regardless of whether we end up quoting; it's the right starting point for any UK hotel operator considering solar in 2026.

 FAQS